What funds will the University use to pay the fine included in the NCAA's Consent Decree?

 - In December 2011, the University opened a Sexual Assault and Relationship Violence Hotline at 800-550-7575 (TTY 866-714-7177) that can be accessed 24 hours a day, seven days a week, for all Penn State Campuses.

 - Many other initiatives are under way, including enhanced staff training on the detection of potential child abusers.
 At President Erickson's direction, the criteria for reporting questionable conduct appearing to involve child abuse for all University officials must be beyond the legal requirements and must be driven by moral standards of what is right and what is wrong.
+To date, more than 30,000 people affiliated with Penn State have received training to identify and report child abuse.

 - Also, at President Erickson's direction, all deans and chancellors, vice presidents, vice provosts, and other senior officials and faculty of the University have received instructions on the reporting of actual or suspected instances of sexual abuse and harassment.
-The President has reminded all that there is a single reporting standard applicable to everyone in the Penn State community, without exception.
+The president has reminded all that there is a single reporting standard applicable to everyone in the Penn State community, without exception.

 What is the status of civil cases filed against the University?